This piece was written in response to Philip Larkin’s poem, Afternoons.

 “Now, would you listen to that,” laughs Iris, dropping the embroidery.
 “You’ve woken him.”

-And off she goes to fuss over Billy in bed, who doesn’t mind, for it’s three months since Billy was dead.
+And off she goes to fuss over Billy in bed.
 Jim walks out without his coat, to drink away the feeling that something is pushing them to the side of their own lives.